Lundanmu/IXD-WEEK2-yw/final/README.md

 [Code for Software](../final/main.py)

-Because this program needs the computer to play music, so I need to use WebSerial PyScript.
+Because this program needs the computer to play music, I need to use WebSerial PyScript.
 In Thonny, the program will print the state and send it to Visual Studio Code to play the voice.
 ``` Python
   if (program_state == "STATE 4"):
     if(sensor_val > 1000):